 Madison County Historical Society

-The MUSEUM of MADISON COUNTY HISTORY
+THE MUSEUM of MADISON COUNTY HISTORY

 ......To the Madison County Historical Society.
 MCHS was organized in 1884 and incorporated in 1926.
 From these humble and early beginnings, the Society has continued through the years with vigor, energy, and dedication on its mission to collect and preserve objects, artifacts, documents, and photographs pertaining to the history of Madison County, Indiana.
 Through research, education, and exhibition, we seek to interpret and prompt an awareness and appreciation for that history for the benefit of all generations.